sterding/donglab.org/_members/tingting-zhao.md

   - Tingting Zhao
 ---

-Tingting joined the Bioinformatics Hub as a full-time Research Scientist in 2021.
+Tingting joined the Bioinformatics Hub at BWH as a full-time Research Scientist in 2021.
 Before that, she did her PhD in Molecular Biology in University of Pittsburgh, with specific training and expertise in RNA transcription and next generation sequencing (NGS) data analysis.
 She had provided bioinformatics support to our collaborators in the hub.